Fleptor/Fleppy-Rice/README.md

  5) To display wallpapers, check out feh.

- 6) Current terminal emulator is set to st, to change it, in config.h file, edit line 88.
+ 6) Current terminal emulator is set to st, to change it edit line 88 in config.h.